-The pending legislation is an Inducement Resolution related to a proposed industrial revenue bond for El Encanto, Inc. d/b/a Bueno Foods (the "Company").
 The Company plans to invest \$10,000,000 in construction of a 25,000-square-foot freezer warehouse adjoining their existing 110,000-square-foot manufacturing facility.
 The company is pursuing tax-exempt industrial revenue bonds to fund this project.
 The company also is requesting assistance from the State for LEDA funds in the amount of \$500,000, for which the City would act as fiscal agent.
 This addition will allow the company to increase its frozen foods sales in new and expanded markets outside of New Mexico.
-The property located in the South Barelas Industrial Park at 2001 4th St. SW.